hbc/NGS_Data_Analysis_Course/sessionII/lessons/07_introR-functions-and-arguments.md

 1. the physical object (any data structure) on which the function carries out a task
 2. specifications that alter the way the function operates (e.g. options)

-Not all functions take arguments:
+Not all functions take arguments, for example:

 ```
 getwd()